What is OHIP? All about the Ontario Health Insurance Plan

-Did you know that public healthcare systems pay for around 70% of health care costs in Canada?
+Did you know that public healthcare systems like the OHIP pay for around 70% of healthcare costs in Canada?
 The country's universal public health system is a major accomplishment.

-Citizens and residents benefit from this service, but each province and territory works a little differently.
-Ontario's public system is called OHIP, or the Ontario Health Insurance plan.
+Citizens and residents benefit from this service, but each province works a little differently, and the OHIP, or the Ontario Health Insurance Plan, is one of the most impressive healthcare programs.

 What is OHIP?